 The social networks of the Golden Century have been translated to today’s social media.
 The story starts after checking in with the app at the Hermitage, 365 years ago.
 Become friends with Rembrandt van Rijn and discover why the social status of Govert Flinck started to rise in 1656… All stories are part of the mandatory subject matter at high school which makes it a fun and intuitive way for students to learn about the history of Amsterdam.

 Amsterdam Museum and Lava Lab teamed up in 2015 for this project.
 The intense collaboration started by researching a new way of storytelling targeted at a younger audience.
-Through prototyping and user testing the app itself and the stories gradually developed.
+Through participatory design all the stakeholders (curator, educator, target audience, etc.) were constantly involved in the script writing, prototyping and user testing the app and the stories gradually developed.

 The app is part of storytelling platform Flinck.
 Flinck is developed to give a deeper dimension to exhibitions in the physical space using non-linear storytelling and the Internet of Things.